atomist-skills/string-replace-skill/README.md

 ## Example

-Using this skill to ensure that the last word of this sentence is always "elephants" the last Commit:  elephants\n This uses the regex expression `s/(with the last Commit:  )\\S*/$1elephants/g`.
+Using this skill to ensure that the last word of this sentence is always "elephants" the last Commit:  elephants

+This uses the regex expression `s/(with the last Commit:  )\\S*/$1elephants/g`.

 ## Configuration